andrew1024/scapy-lab/lab.md

 Most of this script simply parses all of the user-provided arguments from the command line and configures Scapy accordingly.
 The `pkt_callback()` function is the most important part of the script in this exercise; this function is called by the `sniff()` function whenever it captures a packet.
-As you can, the function simply contains the `pass` keyword which results in the function doing nothing.
+As you can see, the function simply contains the `pass` keyword which results in the function doing nothing.

 Change the `pkt_callback()` function to the following: